niharikapatil2306/niharikapatil2306/README.md

 - ⚡ Fun fact: ...
 -->

-# Hey, I’m Niharika Patil! 👋
+# Hii, I’m Niharika Patil! 👋

 I’m a **Machine Learning enthusiast** and a **full-stack developer** pursuing an MSc in Machine Learning in Science at the University of Nottingham, UK.
 I love crafting **interactive, user-friendly applications**—from pastry shop websites to real-time chat apps and pixel-art study timers.
 My passion lies at the intersection of code, AI, and great user experiences.